astridcpulse/astridcpulse/README.md

 <h1 align="center">Hey there, I'm Astrid</h1>
 <h3 align="center">A fullstack developer in Minnesota</h3>

-- I used to be a mechanical engineer 🦾 **working on cell growth incubators 🧫**
+- I used to be a mechanical engineer 🦾 working on cell growth incubators 🦠 🧫 but that got kinda boring after a few years so I decided to start coding!

-- I’m currently working on a web app for **a local non-profit that focuses on mentoring LGBTQ+ kids 🏳️‍⚧️🏳️‍🌈**
+- I’m currently working on a javascript web app for a local non-profit that focuses on mentoring LGBTQ+ kids 🏳️‍⚧️🏳️‍🌈 it's been incredibly rewarding to give back to the community in such a positive way.

-- I developed a web app! (its got some bugs to iron out still 🫠) [Bandchat](band-chat.herokuapp.com)
+- I developed an app called Bandchat! (its got some bugs to iron out still 🫠 so please forgive me) **[Bandchat](band-chat.herokuapp.com)**

 - 💬 Ask me about **how many James Bond movies I've seen (it's all of them and I hate them all)**